shallada/Instruqt/course-druid-basics/try-druid/01-01-try-druid/assignment.md

 <details>
   <summary style="color:cyan"><b><i>nohup</i> is scary!
 How would I run Quickstart Druid without <i>nohup</i>?
 Click here.</b></summary>
 <hr style="background-color:cyan">
-<br>Don't let the <code>nohup</code> command scare you.
+Don't let the <code>nohup</code> command scare you.
 At its core, here's the real command to start Druid.
-<code>root/apache-druid-0.21.1/bin/start-nano-quickstart</code>
+<code>/root/apache-druid-0.21.1/bin/start-nano-quickstart</code>
-All the other trimmings are just to allow the Druid processes to continue running when we move to the next challenge.
+All the other trimmings are just to allow the Druid processes to continue running when we move to the next lab.
 <hr style="background-color:cyan">
 </details>